Hanover Press

 • The retrieval and promotion of historic and contemporary Baptist literature is not a priority for most large publishers and lacks sufficient quality control and scalability for smaller publishers.
 Most often, re-prints lack the oversight of historical experts and the necessary guidance through introductions and footnotes that make such content lasting and useful to non-historians.
 Merely reproducing the original content with minor stylistic addendums is insufficient for the retrieval of the Baptist tradition.
 But we believe the Baptist tradition ought to be stewarded and available to both Baptist churches and the wider Protestant tradition.

 1. University academic presses lack strong distribution practices, solid marketing, consistent orthodox content, and are poorly priced, making their volumes nearly inaccessible to the church.
+The original academic content that we produce rivals university academic presses such as Oxford, Cambridge, Routledge, Baylor, Princeton, and Brill but is priced at a level that is accessible, dispensing with outdated marketing models.

 • For example, And Was Made Man by Robin Le Poidevin retails for $80 and is written by an agnostic and promotes unorthodox Christology.
 Similarly, Christology and Metaphysics in the Seventeenth Century by Richard Cross is an important volume but retails for $100.

-Hanover Press does publish revised editions of unpublished dissertations.
-Such proposals will receive the same publication process flow as standard original volumes.
-Therefore, recent graduates ought to expect potentially significant editorial requirements to prepare for publication.
-It is extremely rare for a dissertation to require no revisions or even minor revisions.
-Those considering proposals of such work should consult our dissertation publication guide here.
+Proposals for revised editions of unpublished dissertations will receive the same publication experience as standard original volumes.
+Therefore, recent graduates ought to expect editorial requirements to prepare for publication.
+It is extremely rare for a dissertation to require no revisions.
+However, while revisions are often required, few publishers offer rigorous editorial oversight for monographs based on dissertations, which is a key benefit to publishing with Hanover Press.

 • New introductions: Extensive new introductions to both the original author, the original context, and the nuances of the original text.